w3c/wot/thing-description/td-draft-spec-dsr.md

 # Draft Specification for Thing Descriptions

-_This is an initial draft specification for the core interaction model, and has been produced to see if I can better understand what people is looking for — Dave Raggett_
+_This is an initial draft specification for the core interaction model, and has been produced to see if I can better understand what people are looking for — Dave Raggett_

 ## Introduction